nakamasato/sample-controller/docs/content/docs/05-implement-reconciliation-loop/index.md

     ```
 1. Update `syncHandler`:

-    1. Remove log `log.Printf("deployment %s is valid", deployment.Name)`.
+    1. Remove log `klog.Infof("deployment %s is valid", deployment.Name)`.

     1. Check if the `Deployment` is managed by the controller.